Thomas Pakenham, 2nd Earl of Longford

-Thomas Pakenham, 2nd Earl of Longford, KP (14 May 1774 – 28 May 1835), known as The Lord Longford between 1792 and 1794, was an Anglo-Irish peer.
+Thomas Pakenham, 2nd Earl of Longford, KP (14 May 1774 – 28 May 1835), known as The Lord Longford between 1792 and 1794, was an Anglo-Irish hereditary peer.

-Background
+Early life

-Pakenham was the eldest son of Edward Pakenham, 2nd Baron Longford, by Catherine Rowley, daughter of Hercules Rowley.
-His sister, the Honourable Catherine Pakenham, was the wife of the Duke of Wellington.
+Pakenham was born in 1774, the eldest son of Edward Pakenham, 2nd Baron Longford and his wife Catherine Rowley, daughter of Hercules Rowley.
+Pakenham succeeded his father in the Longford barony in 1792, inheriting Pakenham Hall (otherwise known as Tullynally Castle).
+Two years later also succeeded his paternal grandmother Elizabeth Pakenham, 1st Countess of Longford as the 2nd Earl of Longford.

+Pakenham's sister, the Honourable Catherine Pakenham, was the wife of the Arthur Wellesley, 1st Duke of Wellington.
 Longford initially refused to allow them to marry, as the future Duke was then a penniless younger son with few prospects.
 One of his younger brothers was the Honourable Sir Edward Pakenham, a British Army officer who served under Wellington in the Peninsular War.
-A younger brother was Sir Hercules Robert Pakenham CB, KCB, a lieutenant-general of the British Army and was brevet colonel and aide-de-camp to the William IV of the United Kingdom.
+Another younger brother was Sir Hercules Robert Pakenham CB, KCB, a lieutenant-general in the British Army who was brevet colonel and aide-de-camp to King William IV.

-Pakenham succeeded his father in the barony in 1792, inheriting Pakenham Hall (otherwise known as Tullynally Castle) and two years later also succeeded his grandmother, Elizabeth Pakenham, 1st Countess of Longford, as second Earl of Longford.

 Public life

-Longford was one of the original 28 Irish representative peers elected to the 1st Union Parliament on 2 August 1800.
+Longford was one of the original 28 Irish representative peer elected to the 1st Union Parliament on 2 August 1800.
 He had supported the Act of Union 1800, and like most of the Irish aristocracy had received a handsome financial inducement to do so.
 He was a member of the House of Lords until his death.
 He was appointed a Knight of the Order of St Patrick on 17 December 1813.
 In 1821 he was created Baron Silchester, of Silchester in the County of Southampton, in the Peerage of the United Kingdom, which gave him and his descendants an automatic seat in the House of Lords.
 He used his influence to strongly, but unsuccessfully, oppose Catholic Emancipation.
 This led him to clash publicly with his brother-in-law Wellington, a convert to Emancipation who as Prime Minister steered the measure through Parliament.

-Family
+Marriage and children

+Longford married Lady Georgiana Emma Charlotte Lygon, daughter of William Lygon, 1st Earl Beauchamp, on 23 January 1817.
+They had eight children: